hcorrada/IntroDataSci/materials/homeworks/midtermII_review.md

 - What is the random forest method?
 What is it's relationship to regression and decision trees.
 - How can we measure "variable importance" using the random forest algorithm.

-## Model evaluation using resampling

-### Level 1

-- What is the difference between _model assessment_ and _model selection_
-- Describe how $k$-fold cross validation is used for model assessment.
-Describe how $k$-fold cross validation is used for _model selection_.
-- How to compare models using cross-validation estimates of error.

-### Level 2

-- Why is $k$-fold cross validation preferable over other resampling methods (e.g., single validation set, or resampled validation sets).

 # Midterm Structure

 The midterm will consist of three sections: ~10-15 multiple choice questions, ~5-8 short questions, and 1 or 2 longer questions.